-We take pride in the appearance of our students here at Highlands High School.
+We take pride in the appearance of our students at Highlands High School.
 School is a student's place of business and appropriate dress and hygiene is important.

-Students must dress in a manner that will not constitute a disruption in the school, safety hazard, or exhibit impropriety.
+Students must dress in a manner that will not constitute a disruption in the school, create a safety hazard, or exhibit impropriety.
+The focus of all students and staff should be on academics and not on dress.